Mrs Watson Vs AusPost | When Digital Transformation Leaves Users Behind.

 She told me I needed to wait for an email from AusPost.
 Again I was asked to step aside.

-As I waited, awkwardly, by this point half expecting the ‘You’ve been framed’ crew to come bursting through the back office.
+I waited again, refreshing my inbox, half expecting the ‘You’ve been framed’ crew to come bursting through the back office.

 Eventually the required email arrived and I handed my phone back to the cashier.
-She scanned a code in my email and only then could I start the actual process of posting my parcel.
+After some frantic scrolling up and down the email, she scanned found and scanned a code.
+Only then could I start the actual process of posting my parcel.

 It was an absurd amount of effort to complete a task that should’ve taken 5 minutes.